DisCoTec/discotec.github.io/2020/coordination.md

 Message-based communication

-- *Team Automata@Work: On Safe Communication* by Maurice Hter Beek, Rolf Hennicker and Jetty Kleijn
+- *Team Automata@Work: On Safe Communication* by Maurice H. ter Beek, Rolf Hennicker and Jetty Kleijn
 - *Choreography Automata* by Franco Barbanera, Ivan Lanese and Emilio Tuosto
 - *A Choreography-Driven Approach to APIs: the OpenDXL Case Study* by Leonardo Frittelli, Facundo Maldonado, Hernan Melgratti and Emilio Tuosto